julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Q: Can I combine protective herbs for a charm?
 A: Yes.
 Combine a few trusted herbs like **juniper, mugwort, rue, blackthorn thorn, basil.** Wrap them in a piece of red cloth, tie tightly with black thread, and whisper your intent as you bind it.

-Pass it through incense smoke or over a candle’s flame, and bury it near your threshold—or hang it over your door.
+Pass it through incense smoke or over a candle’s flame, and bury it near your threshold, or hang it over your door.

 Let your herb guardians stand sentry.